PrathamPatel010/ProjectATM/README.md

 # ProjectATM
 I have started learning C++ since a month.
-So, I am not ace at it.
+So, I am just a beginner.
-I made my first Project using C++.
+This is my first Project I made using C++.
 This is basic ATM Software.
-I am open to your ideas.
 You can add more functionalities and improve this code.